folkzb/magalu/mgc/cli/docs/dbaas/flavors/list/help.md

+# **Deprecated**: This endpoint is being phased out.
+Please use the `/v1/instance-types` endpoint to retrieve the list of available instance types instead.
-# Returns a list of available flavors.
-A flavor is a hardware template that defines the size of RAM and vCPU.
+Returns a list of available instance types.
+It is recommended to update your integration to use the newer `/v1/instance-types` endpoint for improved functionality and future compatibility.

 ## Usage:
 ```bash